-Criminals were just too successful at stealing personal data from the magnetic strip on the back of credit and debit cards.
-That’s why banks have recently changed card technology.
+Criminals were just too successful at stealing personal data from the magnetic strips on the back of credit and debit cards.
+That’s why banks have changed card technology.

-One reason for that is the fact that criminals are using shimmers to steal your card’s data along with your PIN.
+One reason is that criminals are using “shimmers” to steal your card’s data, along with your PIN.
 Click here to read the full details of how a shimmer works.

 How banks are trying to make credit and debit cards more secure

-Now, MasterCard is developing new cards that combine chip-equipped technology with fingerprint security.
-These biometric cards are currently being tested in pilot programs in South Africa and are expected to be available in the U.S. next year.
+Now, Mastercard is developing cards that combine chip-equipped technology with fingerprint security.
+These biometric cards are being tested in pilot programs in South Africa and are expected to be available in the U.S. next year.

-Here’s how the technology works: Account holders will register the card with their bank and their fingerprint will be converted into an encrypted digital template that is actually stored right on the card.
+Here’s how the technology works: Accountholders will register the cards with their bank, and their fingerprint will be converted into an encrypted digital template stored right on the card.